aleksei-g/30_clash_of_markups/README.md

 It`s a landing page for the contest of the Python programmers.
 Work is still in progress.
 Only a static HTML page is available now.

+The repository contains the result of merging the two development branches with the resolution of conflicting changes.

 # How to launch

 ```bash